liubin/docs.hyper.sh-hyperform/01-GettingStarted/03-first-project/01-init-project.md

 ```
 **Note:** Please replace the variables with your actual values.

-To view the config, just run `cat .hyperform/aws`.
+To view the config, just run `hf config aws show`.